isabella232/dtm.en/help/using/tools-reference/target.md

     * Target Classic: **[!UICONTROL Configuration-]** > **[!UICONTROL mbox.js]** > **[!UICONTROL Download]**

   After you download the code locally, copy and paste the code into the editor field in the Library Management section of the tool settings.
-You also have the option of hosting the code at a specific URL as an alternative to manually pasting in the code.
+You have the option of hosting the code at a specific URL as an alternative to manually pasting in the code.

   **Automatic Configuration Method**